SycuroLab/metassemble/README.md

 Snakemake will create a directory for the results of the pipeline as well as a directory for log files.
 Log files of each step of the pipeline will be written to the `logs` directory.

+## Notes

+### Choosing k-mer size for metaspades.

+Max k-mer depends on the read length of your library.
+Generally for 150 bp libraries, use a max size of 99.
+For 250 bp libraries, use 127.

+NEED TO ADD THIS PARAMETER TO THE CONFIG FILE

+### The output of metaquast is EXTENSIVE.
+The metrics of particular interest are:

+* Number of contigs
+	* a smaller number means you are more likely to have larger contigs
+* N50
+	* The minimum contig length needed to cover 50 percent of the genomc
+	* Similar to median contig length, but weighted towards longer contigs
+	* Larger is generally better
+* Total length
+	* Longer = more bps incorporated into your assembly